 The issue, however, lies with their low response time.
 Although it is not universal, and there are plenty of IPS panels with high response times, they may be costly.
 A regular IPS monitor usually suffers from blur and ghosting issues due to its high response time.

 Another issue IPS monitors are plagued by is a glowing effect at the monitor’s corners called IPS Glow.

 2. Vertically Aligned Panels

 VA panels are an excellent choice for gamers looking to balance color quality and response time.
 They are moderately priced and offer great value for money.
 The contrast ratios are exceptionally high in VA panels and offer the broadest color spectrum.
 This means that there are more shades of the same color, and one shade is distinctly distinguished from the other shades consistently.
 The Samsung Odyssey G9, for example, offers a VA panel in its massive 49-inch display.

 A super-fast VA panel would set you back by around $800 (at the time of writing, Aug 2021).

 VA panels are sweet spots for casual gamers, but they are also prone to ghosting and motion blur, and unless the monitor comes with an overdrive function, competitive console gamers should stay away from them.

 These are the most preferred panels by competitive gamers and hated by casual gamers who are in for an extensive visual experience in their games.

-TN panels are the cheapest and offer excellent frame rate and response time.
-There is negligible motion blur or ghosting in these panels, and they are ideal for fast-paced games like racing titles and FPS games.
+TN panels are the cheapest and offer an excellent frame rate and response time.
+These panels have negligible motion blur or ghosting, and they are ideal for fast-paced games like racing titles and FPS games.